 New staff publications

-The Centre for Contemporary Chinese Studies is pleased to provide information on the most recent publications of our staff; Director, Professor Christine Wong and Research Fellow, Dr Sarah Rogers.
+The Centre for Contemporary Chinese Studies is pleased to provide information on the most recent publications of our staff; Director, Professor Christine Wong, Research Fellows, Dr Sarah Rogers and Dr Zoe Wang, Senior Lecturer Sow Keat Tok

 Director of the Centre for Contemporary Chinese Studies, Professor Christine Wong has contributed to a number of recent publications, including a book chapter and articles in the OECD Journal on Budgeting and China Quarterly.